-- All panels are to be submitted DIGITALLY ONLY to avoid the transfer of physical material and to limit physical contact.
+- All panels are to be submitted DIGITALLY ONLY

 - The AAI will organise for the panels to be professionally printed onto A1 foam board if it deemed safe to progress with an in-person judging day.
 The AAI will cover the cost of printing in this event.

 - If it is not deemed safe by the AAI to host an in-person judging day, the AAI will organise a secure online judging event, using the submitted digital panels.